josefs/meta-paper/paper.md

 of type `Expr`.
 Since this type doesn't contain the type `Pull` we have a static guarantee that all Pull arrays will be statically eliminated.
 A very powerful guarantee indeed.
-The fact that it happens purely as a side-effect of Haskell's evalutation is an added bonus.
+The fact that it happens purely as a side-effect of Haskell's evaluation is an added bonus.

 Although fusion is often what the programmer wants, there are occasions when it is good to be able to disable it.
 An example is when